 Step 5: Choose a Layout for your links:

-Just jump right in and don’t worry about wasting valuable time designing the layout of your monthly newsletter. elink has already done all the heavy lifting for you.
+Just jump right in and don’t worry about wasting valuable time designing the layout of your team newsletter. elink has already done all the heavy lifting for you.
 You can choose your favorite layout from all the different options with a simple click of a button and elink will change the formatting of those tiles to your chosen style.

 Step 6: Design and Customize

 You’ll get a perfect combination of colors in our templates.
 But, if you want to change the colors, you can do that too.
 Apart from that, you can also customize the font styles, button text, and more – in just a few clicks.